Mindelo, Cape Verde - Things to Do in Mindelo

 Things to Do in Mindelo

-Mindelo, Cabo Verde - Complete Travel Guide
+Mindelo, Cape Verde - Complete Travel Guide

 Top Things to Do in Mindelo

-Visit Monte Verde Peak
+Monte Verde hiking

 Getting There